For more information on natural-ice skating in general, I've written up everything I know here Ice skating on natural ice in Sweden.

 After several thousand kilometres skating on natural ice over a period of 25 years, I finally went through the ice by accident yesterday, and what annoys me is that it was caused by sloppiness and nonchalance - not a misjudgement, but a lack of any real judgement at all.

 An experienced friend and I decided to skate from Wik towards Biskops Arnö on lake Mälaren, south of Uppsala, a few days after I had done the same trip with no problems.
-The temperature was just below freezing, and the wind gentle, so great conditions, and since my friend had his pike with him, I left mine in the car, thinking I could enjoy an effortless, relaxed day's skating.
+The temperature was just below freezing, and the wind gentle, so great conditions, and since my friend had his pike with him, I left mine in the car, thinking I could enjoy an effortless, relaxed day's skating, with arms free to take pictures.
 At the car park we met an inexperienced solo skater who completed our group.

 This is when it's great to have practiced, as it just felt routine to turn around to face the known good ice, and try to climb out.
 I was calm enough to experiment with not using my ice prods, which had worked in training, but not this time, so I used them and came up easily.
 Surpringly, dropping into water whilst skating doesn't feel like a cold shock in the way that diving into much warmer water in the summer can.
 I guess it's the clothing, and the fact that your body is already working to keep you warm, but it felt more wet than cold as I went down.
 Due to the mild weather, even getting changed wasn't very dramatic, with only my hands feeling really cold afterwards.
 If it had been -10 and windy, that bit would have been a much more painful project.
 Even at -2, some of my wet clothing had frozen to the rocks by the time I tried to put them back in my pack, which was now many kilos heavier because of the wet clothing.
 We carried on with the trip, and after a few hundred meters I felt warmer than I had on the previous trip in bad weather.